Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand/MT/README.md

 # Protein-ligand binding free energy calculations (Multiple Trajectory method)

+!!! info
+    This example can be found in the [docs/examples/Protein_ligand/MT][6] directory in the repository folder

+## Requirements

 !!! danger
     The ligand mol2 file must be the Antechamber output.

-## Requirements

 In this case, `gmx_MMPBSA` requires: